Asia

 Getting Around Japan

 I used the Japanese Rail System and each city’s subway and bus system to get around.
-It was efficient and cost-effective way to travel in Japan.
+It was an efficient and cost-effective way to travel in Japan.

 Japan Rail Pass.
 Japan Travel Checklist

-For efficient and affordable travel around Japan buy a JR Pass.
+For efficient and affordable travel around Japan, buy a JR Pass.
 Photo Credit: Catherine Parker

 How to Buy a Japanese Rail Pass